ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - A dedicated referee must be present during every match.
 Players cannot "self-ref".
 - All multiplayer matches relevant to the tournament must be created with the `!mp make` command, so that they do not expire.
 The results must be recorded and made publicly available on the original tournament forum post in a clear accessible format.

-Once the tournament has concluded, the touranment organizers will need to submit the following to the account support team:
+Once the tournament has concluded, the tournament organizers will need to submit the following to the account support team:

 - A list of applicable badge recipients (a.k.a. the winners of your tournament)
 - A link to the publicly viewable catalogue of your tournament's match history